-Bob;s Your Uncle consists of 18 employees which include two principles, a studio design lead, a CAD team lead, 3 dedicated CAD operators, designers at all levels, a controller, an admin, and two dogs – Molly Brown and Polly.
+Bob’s Your Uncle consists of 18 employees which include two principles (Cheryl and Adda), a studio design lead, a CAD team lead, 3 dedicated CAD operators, designers at all levels, a controller, an admin, and two dogs – Molly Brown and Polly.
 The team works on multi-unit residential (mostly) large condo projects.

-BYU gets involved early in the process when permits are submitted and work with architects and engineers as well as the developers and marketing teams.
+BYU gets involved early in the process when permits are submitted.
+They work with architects and engineers as well as developers and marketing teams.
 Projects can last up to four years and BYU is involved from beginning to end.
-Cheryl likes working in the multi-unit industry because she is planning homes for people.
+Cheryl likes working in the multi-unit industry because she enjoys planning homes for people.
 These individuals cannot afford large spaces, so Cheryl and team make these smaller spaces the best they can be.
-She wants people to be proud of their homes.
+She wants people to be proud of their home.

-BYU Design is a pretty young team.
-Cheryl likes leading young team and bridging the generations.
+BYU Design is a pretty young team and Cheryl likes leading young teams to bridge together generations.
 She is a self-proclaimed “Chatty Cathy” and doesn’t see age as a challenge.

 Since 2010, BYU Design has added about four employees per year, steady and manageable growth.
-The mentality and structure has changed recently in that lead positions have been created.
+The mentality and structure of the firm have changed recently as lead positions were created.

 Both Cheryl and Adda are great delegators, but also still do a lot of leg work as principles.
 They are working their way out of this.
 BYU Design has been successful as a partnership due to Cheryl and Adda’s commitment to working together.
 They both communicate clearly, compromise and balance each other’s strengths and weaknesses.

-To learn more about Bob’s Your Unclde Design, please visit byudesign.com.
+To learn more about Bob’s Your Uncle Design, please visit byudesign.com.

 If you would like to hear more episodes, please visit us on iTunes or on our website at TheChaiseLoungePodcast.com.
 Lastly, find The Chaise Lounge on Instagram, Facebook and Twitter or post a review on iTunes, you may even hear your review read live on our next podcast.
 With that said keep dreaming big, and keep designing a great design business.
 See ya!